“To empower lives through literacy and language”

 Tutors and students meet once a week for a two-hour session on-site at KL&S.

-If you are interested in becoming a Volunteer Tutor, please contact Stacy or Laurie for more information, and to arrange for an interview.
+If you are interested in becoming a Volunteer Tutor, please e-mail us at firstname.lastname@example.org, or call:.

 Executive Director – Ex-Officio